-- Why the Data Protection Act is relevant to research.
+- How the Data Protection Legislation applies to academic research.

-- The importance of seeking informed consent from research subjects.
+- The importance of seeking informed consent from research participants.

 - Issues relating to audio-visual material, photographs and surveys.